menu open

 • Nuts and seeds

-• Whole grains – oats, brown rice, and quinoa
+• Whole grains like oats and quinoa

-• Seafood, like mackerel, tuna, and salmon
+• Seafood, including mackerel and salmon

-• Dark chocolate
+• Dark chocolate (yes, you heard that right!)

 • Tofu